 7. TCD Traditional Community (TCD TC); Purpose.
 The purpose of the TCD TC district is to continue to reflect the unique historic development patterns of the old village with a mixed pattern of lot sizes and shapes and housing types.
 This district is primarily single-family residential district consistent with historic options for compact residential development including clustered housing, family compounds, and secondary dwelling units.
 Community facilities, institutional uses, agricultural uses, and home occupations that are residential in scale are appropriate in the district.
 The TCD Traditional Community district accommodates traditional community patterns, preserves historic and cultural landscapes, and protects agricultural uses, including agricultural found in traditional communities with acequia systems, from encroachment by development.

 a.
-Use Regulations.
-Uses permitted, conditional and prohibited as identified in Chapter 8 and Appendix B of this Code with exceptions identified on TCD Use Table [Table 9-5-10] and as prescribed below:

-i.
-Stables and other equine-related facilities - All personal and commercial up to 12 horses:

-(a) Stables and other equine-related facilities limited to 4 horses in this zoning district.

 b.
 Dimensional Standards.
-The dimensional standards shall be as identified in Chapter 8 of this Code except as prescribed in Table 9-5-6.
+The dimensional standards are identified in Table 9-5-6.